 The New England interconnected bulk power supply system is comprised of generation and transmission facilities on which faults or disturbances can have a significant effect outside of the local area.

-BULK POWER SYSTEM TESTING (see NPCC Document A-10, Classification of Bulk Power System Elements)
+BULK POWER SYSTEM TESTING (see NPCC Document A-10)

 A study done to determine if Elements are classified as part of the Bulk Power System

-BULK POWER SYSTEM (as defined in NPCC Glossary of Terms Used in Directories)
+BULK POWER SYSTEM / BPS (as defined in NPCC Glossary of Terms)

-The interconnected electrical system within northeastern North America comprised of system elements on which faults or disturbances can have significant adverse impact outside the local area.
+The interconnected electrical system within northeastern North America comprised of system elements on which faults or disturbances can have significant adverse impact outside the local Area.

 CAPACITY SUPPLY OBLIGATION (as defined in Section I of the Tariff)